wenjing-liu/master-react/README.md

   using React + Material-ui + RapidAPI Hub, implment two pages, Home page and Detail page
 - **admin_dashboard**

-  using React + Syncfusion + tailwind, build and Deploy a React Admin Dashboard App With Theming, Tables, Charts, Calendar, Kanban and More
+  using React + Syncfusion + tailwindcss, build and Deploy a React Admin Dashboard App With Theming, Tables, Charts, Calendar, Kanban and More